raceychan/anywise/docs/tutorial.md

 # Tutorial

-## Register Command handler and Event Listeners

-### Use MessageRegistry to decorate / register a function or a class as handlers of a command
+## Message Registry

-use `MessageRegistry` to decorate / register a function as a handler of a command.
+Use `MessageRegistry` to decorate / register a function as a handler of a command.

 ```py
 from anywise import MessageRegistry